dsolovay/AutoSitecore/README.md

       Assert.Same(db, item.Database);
     }

-(Note: These tests are included at (src/AutoSitecoreUnitTest/DocumentationTest.cs).)
+(Note: These tests are included in [DocumentationTest.cs](src/AutoSitecoreUnitTest/DocumentationTest.cs).

 ## Sounds great, how do I get started?